acoravos/acoravos.github.io/index.md

 <a href="https://bsky.app/profile/arc.bsky.social"><i class='fa fa-cloud'></i></a>
 <a href="http://www.twitter.com/andreacoravos"><i class='fa fa-twitter'></i></a>

-I'm Andy Coravos, a founder, writer, and researcher interested in life sciences, the brain/mind, philosophy, poetry & metaphor, and more.
+Hi, I'm Andy.
+I build, write, and research at the edge of science, philosophy, and the mind.

 I co-founded HumanFirst, where I served as CEO for 7 years, unlocking better research for all humans, sooner.
 In 2024, we sold the company to [ICON (NASDAQ: ICLR)](https://www.statnews.com/2024/02/29/icon-acquires-humanfirst-digital-tools-clinical-trials/), launching the [Atlas platform](https://www.iconplc.com/solutions/outcome-measures/digital-health-technologies).
 I am now taking a sabbatical.

 I like finding things that make life better, and then scaling them so more people have access.
-Software and science is often the mechanism, but not always.
+Software and science are often the mechanism, but not always.

 ##  What's getting my attention today

+* 📈 **M&A advisory** // I've been advising portfolio companies for the past 10 years.
+After we completed HumanFirst's public company transaction, I've been helping other founders navigate their M&A processes, focusing on lower to mid-market transactions (sub $250M) that boutique banks can't or won't do.
+* 💸 **Angel investing** // I've made 60+ angel investments.
+Some of my public investments are listed on [Crunchbase](https://www.crunchbase.com/discover/organizations/field/people/num_portfolio_organizations/andrea-coravos).
-* 📝 **Writing and Research** // I'll be publishing a few pieces on selling SaaS into pharma and biotechs, public company M&A, investing in TV & Broadway, and more.
+* 📝 **Writing and Research** // I'll be publishing a few pieces on selling software to pharma and biotechs, public company M&A, investing in Broadway & film, and more.
 * 👾 **Tinkering** // I'm a big fan of side quests during sabbatical.
 Been playing around with LLMs, learning music, and writing comics.
-* 💸 **Angel investing** // I've made 60+ angel investments.
-Some of my public investments are listed on [Crunchbase](https://www.crunchbase.com/discover/organizations/field/people/num_portfolio_organizations/andrea-coravos).
-* 📈 **M&A advisory** // I've been advising portfolio companies for the past 10 years.
-After we completed HumanFirst's public company transaction, I've been helping other founders navigate their M&A processes, focusing on lower to mid-market transactions (sub $250M) that boutique banks can't or won't do.

 ## About